Patience Practice is the Best Toddler Hack You’ve Never Heard Of

 For their entire life they have either cried when you left a room, or gotten up and followed you (or both!).
 These are deeply-rooted habits, and our little ones don’t know any other way.
 You leave the room and their automatic response is to want to go too.

-Group of ducklings following adult duck Pittsburgh breastfeeding lactation consultant
+Group of ducklings following adult duck Pittsburgh lactation consultant

 To help little ones learn a new way, we want to approach this as we would any other change in habit.